 Anglers occasionally catch mudpuppies, especially in the winter, possibly because ice-fishing for whitefish (a bottom feeder) brings baited hooks down to the mudpuppy’s domain.
 Other mechanical intrusions such as dredging, commercial fishing nets and boat propellers kill mudpuppies.
 Despite these threats, the mudpuppy is not known to be in significant decline.

 Current Status & Protection

-The mudpuppy is currently listed as Not at Risk under the Ontario Endangered Species Act, 2007 and Not at Risk under the federal Species at Risk Act.
+The mudpuppy is currently listed as Not at Risk by the Committee on the Status of Endangered Wildlife in Canada and Not at Risk under the Ontario Endangered Species Act, 2007 and as having No Schedule, No Status under the federal Species at Risk Act.
 The International Union for Conservation of Nature lists the global status of the mudpuppy as Least Concern.
 The species’ status was confirmed in January 2010.

 Learn more about reptile and amphibian conservation and what you can do to help these species on our Reptile and Amphibian Stewardship page.

 To view an interactive map of the known ranges of mudpuppies in Ontario, click here.